skift-org/skift/doc/building.md

 ### Step 1: Set up the build environment

 First, set up the build environment by running the following command:

+> [!NOTE]
+> On ubuntu, this first step will be able to install all the required dependencies for you using `apt`.
+If you are not using ubuntu, you will need to install the dependencies manually using your package manager.

 ```sh
 $ ./skift.sh tools setup